NCAA Division I Track & Field Recruiting Standards

 • Scholarship money is limited and often event-specific.

-• Academic fit can matter heavily at Duke, Stanford, Rice, Virginia, Michigan, and UCLA.
+• Academic fit can matter heavily at Duke, Stanford, Rice, Virginia, Michigan, UCLA, and Cal Berkeley.

 • Power 4 roster limits have made many recruiting conversations more selective.